jbytecode/JMcDM/README.md

 # JMcDM
-A package for Multiple-criteria decisio  making techniques in Julia
+A package for Multiple-criteria decision making techniques in Julia

 ## Implemented methods